-The traditional proof that the is (attributed to ) depends on understanding facts about the divisibility of the integers.
-(It is often covered in courses and begins by assuming Sqrt[2]=x/y where x/y is in smallest terms, then concludes that both x and y are even, a contradiction.
+The traditional proof that the square root of 2 is irrational (attributed to Pythagoras) depends on understanding facts about the divisibility of the integers.
+(It is often covered in calculus courses and begins by assuming Sqrt[2]=x/y where x/y is in smallest terms, then concludes that both x and y are even, a contradiction.
 See the Hardy and Wright reference.)

 But the proof we’re about to see (from the Landau reference) requires only an understanding of the ordering of the real numbers!